-There are several over-the-counter medications available for treating pain and inflammation in the lower back.
-For more severe pain, doctors may prescribe stronger medications.
+Several over-the-counter (OTC) medications can help treat pain and inflammation in the lower back, such as ibuprofen (Advil).
+For more severe pain, doctors may prescribe stronger drugs, including opioids.

 Doctors recommend over-the-counter medications (OTC) to reduce pain and inflammation in the lower back, but they may prescribe something stronger if the pain persists.